- IAEA Technical Report Series No. 398, 2000 (IAEA) English

 - Ch.9 Calibration of photon and electron beams

 - Ch.
-6 Training module
+6 Training module (online version or downloadable)

 In radiotherapy, dose information is required at all points of interest in the target volume and in organs at risk.
 For this purpose dosimeters are required for absolute dose determinations under reference conditions, and for relative dose measurements under non-reference conditions.
 Depending on the specific application, e.g., in low-/high-energy photon or electron beams, specific dosimeters are chosen.
 Detailed knowledge of the properties of a dosimeter is therefore a prerequisite for obtaining accurate measurements.